richie0866/Rostruct/docs/reference/file-conversion.md

 # File conversion

-Rostruct transforms files into Roblox instances loosely following [Rojo's sync details](https://rojo.space/docs/6.x/sync-details/).
+Rostruct file conversion is designed to mirror [Rojo's sync details](https://rojo.space/docs/6.x/sync-details/).

 Concepts on the table below will redirect you their respective Rojo pages.